 There are two companies selling tickets: Delcomar and Maddalena Lines.
 The former seems to be much better, it is the one we used and we had no problems at all.
-We bought the tickets in advanced but you can also buy on board.
-Actually, if you buy in advanced you do not get a time, you only book for a specific day.
+We bought the tickets in advance but you can also buy them on board.
+Actually, if you buy in advance you do not get a time, you only book for a specific day.
 You then just head to the port and drive to the ferry.

 We stayed only one night and we felt we needed more.
 The Island is small but there are many places to visit.
 We stayed in Antica Forte 3, a beautiful place with breathtaking views of the coast.
 It is not very close to the port and the town centre but offers great views and more importantly, their hosts are great cooks.
 So you should book a dinner, which cost €35 and comprises a full Italian dinner -and experience-.